tyrael147/road_prediction/README.md

-# Supplementary code.
+# Supplementary code

 ## Information
-This repository Contains javascript and python code for replicating analysis in "Exploring machine learning techniques to predict deforestation to enhance the decision‐making of road construction projects" (Larrea-Gallegos and Vazquez-Rowe, 2022).
+This repository Contains javascript and python code for replicating analysis in "Exploring machine learning techniques to predict deforestation to enhance the decision‐making of road construction projects" [(Larrea-Gallegos and Vazquez-Rowe, 2022)](https://onlinelibrary.wiley.com/doi/abs/10.1111/jiec.13185).

 ## Instructions
 For running data processing, random forest model training and visualization: